 Mammography- Breast implants may make mammography more difficult and may obscure the detection of breast cancer.
 Any breast implant can impair the detection of breast cancer, regardless of the type of implant or where it is placed in relation to the breast.
 Implant rupture can occur from breast compression during mammography.
 Inform your mammography technologist of the presence of breast implants so that appropriate mammogram studies may be obtained.
 Patients with capsular contracture may find mammogram techniques painful and the difficulty of breast imaging will increase with the extent of contracture.
 Ultrasound, specialized mammography and MRI studies may be of benefit to evaluate breast lumps and the condition of the implant(s).
 Because more x-ray views are necessary with specialized mammography techniques, women with breast implants will receive more radiation than women without implants who receive a normal exam.
 However, the benefit of the mammogram in finding cancer outweighs the risk of additional x-rays.
 Patients may wish to undergo a preoperative mammogram and another one after implantation to establish a baseline view of their breast tissue.
-You may be advised to undergo a MRI study in the future to verify the condition of your breast implants inside your body.
+For information regarding MRI screening to verify the condition of your breast implants in side your body, see the implant information in the section on Inherent Risks of Silicone Gel-filled Breast Implants.